 - 1.5 lbs skinless boneless chicken thighs

-- 1/2 tbsp kosher salt more or less to taste
+- ½ tablespoon kosher salt (more or less to taste)

 - juice of half a lime

 - 1 clove fresh garlic (1 large garlic clove minced or 2 medium cloves)

 - Combine ingredients for teriyaki sauce.
 Set aside for flavors to develop.

 - Wash vegetables: remove outer skin of carrots and discard.
 Cut carrots into matchsticks.
 Remove string from sugar snap peas.
 Slice onions.
 Blanch carrots and sugar snap peas in boiling water for 2 minutes.
 Remove and submerge in ice bath to stop cooking process.